drone1/alt/README.md

 - Add support for other providers, like Google.
 - Add support for reference files in JSON format
 - Less dumb backoff algorithm.
 Currently, any rate-limiting response from a provider will cause all Listr tasks to back off and then hammer again and see what sticks.
 Going for reduced code complexity here and I have higher priority tasks to work on at the moment.
 It's working well enough for my use case, but feel free to submit a PR if you can improve on it.
 - Bug: If a user modifies a reference value, then runs and cancels, then runs again, any language/key values which would have been affected by the change will no longer be modified.
 The tool needs to detect these types of changes at a higher level than it is currently so that key/values can be deleted for all languages and written to disk, so that they're effectively missing and will have to be re-translated.
-The state that a reference value changed would be lost across runs of the tool, however, but at least the reuslt would be a fix, with this approach.
+The state that a reference value changed would be lost across runs of the tool, however, but at least the result would be a fix, with this approach.
 - Tests :]

 Feel free to submit a PR.